-This data combined with real time sales floor inventory will allow employees to re-stock when needed and to better position the products that are in demand.
-Sensors such as the Columbus solution ‘SpaceMax’ can also be placed around stores to gather data of the physical customer journey which will allow businesses to optimize their floor plans, product placements and marketing materials to further increase sales.
+This data combined with real-time sales floor inventory will allow employees to re-stock when needed and to better position the products that are in demand.
+Sensors such as the Columbus solution ‘SpaceMax’ can also be placed around stores to gather data of the physical customer journey which will allow businesses to optimise their floor plans, product placements and marketing materials to further increase sales.

 ‘SpaceMax’ can also be used within warehouses to improve the picking and packing process.
 The data collected can aid the development of highlighting the fastest routes to certain products and by connected other devices, you can see the exact location of that product too, this can boost warehouse efficiency and relieves stress for your employees.